thiscode/DynamicSelectExtensions/README.markdown

 	));

-The List inside the Select-Method could you, of course, built previously dynamic.

 You will get back an IQueryable&lt;dynamic&gt; object.
 This is the reason why intellisense will not show you all members of the retrieved entities.
 But you can access nevertheless the members: